Here is my final story for the semester, a news article about smoking within the LGBT community. It has been published on Pavement Pieces:

 “The Maker Faire is about curiosity, creativity and inventiveness.
 That’s the crux of scientific discovery and at the heart of the Maker movement,” said Margaret Honey, the President and CEO of the New York Hall of Science (NYSCI).

 The event has been held in San Mateo, Calif. since 2006 and this year expanded to Detroit and New York.
 Both visitors to the Faire and the Makers themselves embraced the do-it-yourself attitude.
 Exhibit booths were decorated with reminders to recycle and children worked at craft stations making bird houses from bottle caps.
+"We just want to crush things," said Kelly Detorent of Oakland, Calif., a Maker who has been traveling with the Life-Size Mousetrap across the country.
+He explained that the fair is more about the ingenuity of ideas rather than their practicality.

 Nim Lee, a Brooklyn-based scientist and artist, was at the Faire showing the Fish Bicycle, a bicycle decorated with pink sparkling spandex and surrounded by a wooden frame the size of a car.
 She originally designed the costume with her husband for the New York Aquarium’s Mermaid Parade, held every summer in Coney Island.

+“We’re both avid bike riders and we got a really good response from it,” she said as visitors lined up to ride her bike.
 Lee acknowledged that a costume for your bicycle is not very practical, but she is still working on getting a patent for her invention.
 She said that she hopes it can be used by conservation agencies to attract attention to causes such as the environment and recycling.

 “This is about the do-it-yourself movement.
 I teach photography and I always have students who want a studio.
 I tell them they don’t have to spend a ton of money.
 Go to Home Depot, get some boards, clamp them together.
 That’s a studio,” she said.